 To follow this process for everyone in the contest, we need to generate a random number for each person.

-To speed things up, I'll first convert the list names to an Excel table.
+To speed things up, I'll first convert the list of names to an Excel table.
 Now all formulas will be copied down the table automatically, and we'll get structured references as a bonus.

-Now you might be looking at list of large decimal numbers and wondering how you're going to choose the lowest values.
+Now you might be looking at this list of large decimal numbers and wondering how you're going to choose the lowest values.

 Well, we could just sort the list.
 But conditional formatting is more fun and keeps the values in the same order, so let's use that.

-Now the 5 winners are clearly marked.
+Now the five winners are clearly marked.

 What if you want to see the actual ranking, so that you can assign first prize, second prize, third prize, and so on?
 For that, you can use the RANK function.

-To use rank, you need to supply the number being ranked, a reference to the full set of numbers, and the number 1, to indicate that you're ranking numbers in ascending order.
+To use RANK, you need to supply the number being ranked, a reference to the full set of numbers, and the number 1, to indicate that you're ranking numbers in ascending order.